A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: Model Parameterized Analysis and Validation

-The stochastic parameters within shared clusters and sub-clusters in Table \ref{table_3} demonstrate that the $\mu$ of the shared sensing sub-clusters in DS fitted distribution (1.08) is higher while the $\sigma$ (0.06) is lower than that of shared communication sub-clusters (0.55 and 0.19).
-It corroborates that the MPCs within shared sensing sub-clusters have a more discrete distribution but a more stable structure than that of communication in the delay domain.
-Furthermore, due to the larger path number, the shared sensing sub-clusters have a greater impact on the overall, and their parameter values are closer to the shared clusters' (1.07 and 0.03).
+The stochastic parameters within shared clusters and sub-clusters in Table \ref{table_3} demonstrate that the $\mu$ value of the shared sensing sub-clusters in DS fitted distribution (1.08) is higher, while the $\sigma$ value (0.06) is lower than that of shared communication sub-clusters (0.55 and 0.19).
+This finding corroborates that the MPCs within shared sensing sub-clusters have a more discrete distribution but a more stable structure than that of communication in the delay domain.
+Furthermore, due to the larger path number, the shared sensing sub-clusters have a greater impact on the overall, and their parameter values are closer to those of the shared clusters (1.07 and 0.03).

-\emph{2) Angular characteristics:} As shown in Table \ref{table_4}, the mean inter-cluster AS values of communication and sensing clusters (38.66$^\circ$ and 91.29$^\circ$) prove the centralized and discrete distribution in the angular domain, respectively.
-The value of sensing clusters is about 2.4 times more than communication's, and they balance the value of the joint clusters (62.35$^\circ$).
+\emph{2) Angular characteristics:} As shown in Table \ref{table_4}, the mean inter-cluster AS values of communication and sensing clusters (38.66$^\circ$ and 91.29$^\circ$) prove their centralized and discrete distribution in the angular domain, respectively.
+The value of sensing clusters is approximately 2.4 times greater than that of communication clusters, and they balance the value of the joint clusters (62.35$^\circ$).

-The results in Table \ref{table_3} show that the $\mu$ and $\sigma$ of the shared sensing sub-clusters in AS fitted distribution (0.88 and 0.04) are higher than that of communication sub-clusters (0.73 and 0.03).
-It corroborates that, when compared to sensing, the MPC distribution within shared communication sub-clusters is more concentrated and sparse in the angular domain, and the structure is more stable.
-Moreover, the $\sigma$ of all $\text{log}_{10}(\text{AS})$ distributions in Table \ref{table_3} are close and relatively low, and the shared sensing sub-clusters have a somewhat higher impact on the overall $\mu$ value of shared clusters (0.85).
+The results in Table \ref{table_3} show that the $\mu$ and $\sigma$ values of the shared sensing sub-clusters in AS fitted distribution (0.88 and 0.04) are higher than those of communication sub-clusters (0.73 and 0.03).
+It corroborates that, in the angular domain, the MPC distribution within shared communication sub-clusters is more concentrated and sparse compared to sensing clusters, and it exhibits a more stable structure.
+Moreover, the $\sigma$ of all $\text{log}_{10}(\text{AS})$ distributions in Table \ref{table_3} are relatively low and close to each other, and the shared sensing sub-clusters have a slightly greater impact on the overall $\mu$ value of shared clusters (0.85).

-When the rms AS values for all types of clusters are compared to the DS values, the inter-cluster AS is relatively larger, while the intra-cluster AS is relatively smaller, indicating that the measured JCAS clusters have better aggregation characteristics in the angle domain.
+Compared the rms AS values for all types of clusters to the DS values, the inter-cluster AS values are relatively larger, while the intra-cluster AS values are relatively smaller.
+This indicates that the measured ISAC clusters demonstrate better aggregation characteristics in the angle domain.